How to manage users within a project on My DataLake Services

 Important

 When you create a project on My DataLake Services, you are automatically an admin of this project.
-There must always be an admin and you will not be able to remove yourself from the project if you are the only admin left.
+There must always be at least one admin, and you cannot remove yourself if you are the only admin left.

 What To Do Next